URINARY TRACT (UTI)

 Narrow spectrum antibiotics for UTI include trimethoprim, nitrofurantoin and amoxicillin.
 As a first generation cephalosporin, cefalexin has a reduced risk of infection with Clostridium difficile but has broader cover.
 Avoid empiric use of quinolones except where indicated.
 Review therapy once microbiological sensitivities are known and change to narrow spectrum agent where possible.
 A decision aid for the diagnosis and management of suspected UTI in older people has been developed by the Scottish Antimicrobial Prescribing Group.

 In pregnancy, short-term use of nitrofurantoin is unlikely to cause problems to the foetus (at term, theoretical risk of neonatal haemolysis).
 Trimethoprim, as a folate antagonist, has a theoretical risk in first trimester in patients with poor diet or on another folate antagonist – manufacturers recommend avoiding in pregnancy.
 Infection specialists may still recommend trimethoprim in pregnancy on an individual patient basis.
 See NHS Highland guideline: UTI Management in Pregnancy (NHS Highland intranet access required).

 In catheterised patients, only send urine samples for laboratory culture if the patient has clinical signs and symptoms of urinary tract origin, not because the appearance or smell of the urine suggests that bacteriuria is present.
-The Scottish Antimicrobial Prescribing Group has developed a flowchart to assist nursing and care staff and prescribers to manage catheterised patients or residents with urinary tract infection.
+The Scottish Antimicrobial Prescribing Group has developed an assessment tool to assist nursing and care staff and prescribers to manage catheterised patients or residents with urinary tract infection.
 Discuss management of post-joint replacement patients with Microbiology.
 Use of the National Catheter Passport is recommended to improve communication and reduce the risk of infection

 Nitrofurantoin should not be used in severe renal impairment (eGFR less than 30mL/min) as it can result in toxic plasma levels and an effective drug concentration in the urine cannot be achieved.
 Use with caution at eGFR levels between 30 and 45 mL/min in individual patients with resistant pathogens and limited treatment options where the benefit outweighs the risk.
 Review regularly for clinical effectiveness.
 It is unsuitable for treating upper urinary tract infection.
 Alkalinising agents (such as potassium citrate) greatly reduce the efficacy of nitrofurantoin and should not be taken at the same time.